reykjavik-university/2014-T-514-VEFT/Week06/Security.md

 The basic steps of this flow are the following:

-1. The client send an authentication request to the OpenID provider
+1. The client sends an authentication request to the OpenID provider.
-2. The OpenID provider authenticates the user(of behalf of the client) and responds with an authorization code to the client
+2. The OpenID provider authenticates the user (on behalf of the client) and responds with an authorization code to the client.
 3. The client requests an id token with the authorization code.
 3. The client validates the token and retrives the user information.